-Accounts receivable - Accounts receivable are stated at the amount billed to hospitals.
-Management believes the balance is fully collectible, therefore, no allowance for uncollectible accounts is maintained.
+Accounts receivable - Accounts receivable are stated at the amount billed to hospitals, less management's estimated allowance for uncollectible accounts.
+A material allowance for uncollectible accounts is not maintained.

 Grants receivable - Receivables arising from revenue from government agencies are stated at net realizable value.
 Management believes the amounts to be fully collectible.